friedev/boost/README.md

 - Run `python3 bot.py [token]`, where `[token]` is your Discord bot token.
 - Save your Discord bot token to a file named `token.txt` in repo directory.
 Then, run `./bot.sh` (or `./bot.sh&` to run it in the background).

+Then, invite the bot to the server(s) you wish to use it in.
+The bot needs the following permissions:

+- View Channels
+- Send Messages
+- Attach Files (optional; required for graphics support)

 After inviting the bot to a server, you can view a list of bot commands by sending `/boost help` in a channel the bot can read and send messages in.

 ## Troubleshooting